ahussain119/Build-and-deploy-on-kubeadm/README.md

      - Upload the file and give it an ID of "kubefile".
      - Save the credentials.

-# Kubernetes slave Setup on EC2 and configuring on jenkins
+# Kubernetes slave Setup on EC2 and configuring on Jenkins
 To set up Kubernetes, follow these steps:

 1. SSH into the Kubernetes cluster from Jenkins.